Depth charge: Later developments

+Russia has also developed homing (but unpropelled) depth charges including the S3V Zagon and the 90SG.
+China has also produced such weapons.

 Signaling

 During the Cold War when it was necessary to inform submarines of the other side that they had been detected but without actually launching an attack, low-power "signalling depth charges" (also called "practice depth charges") were sometimes used, powerful enough to be detected when no other means of communication was possible, but not destructive.

 Underwater explosions

 The high explosive in a depth charge undergoes a rapid chemical reaction at an approximate rate of 8000 m/s.
 The gaseous products of that reaction momentarily occupy the volume previously occupied by the solid explosive, but at very high pressure.
 This pressure is the source of the damage and is proportional to the explosive density and the square of the detonation velocity.
 A depth charge gas bubble expands to equalize with the pressure of the surrounding water.

 This gas expansion propagates a shock wave.
 The density difference of the expanding gas bubble from the surrounding water causes the bubble to rise toward the surface.
 Unless the explosion is shallow enough to vent the gas bubble to the atmosphere during its initial expansion, the momentum of water moving away from the gas bubble will create a gaseous void of lower pressure than the surrounding water.
 Surrounding water pressure then collapses the gas bubble with inward momentum causing excess pressure within the gas bubble.
 Re-expansion of the gas bubble then propagates another potentially damaging shock wave.
 Cyclical expansion and contraction can continue for several seconds until the gas bubble vents to the atmosphere.

 Consequently, explosions where the depth charge is detonated at a shallow depth and the gas bubble vents into the atmosphere very soon after the detonation are quite ineffective, even though they are more dramatic and therefore preferred in movies.
 A sign of an effective detonation depth is that the surface just slightly rises and only after a while vents into a water burst.

 Very large depth charges, including nuclear weapons, may be detonated at sufficient depth to create multiple damaging shock waves.
 Such depth charges can also cause damage at longer distances, if reflected shock waves from the ocean floor or surface converge to amplify radial shock waves.
 Submarines or surface ships may be damaged if operating in the convergence zones of their own depth charge detonations.